Clara-ang/Clara-ang/README.md

-## Olá, eu sou Maria Clara, estudante de informática.  👋
+# Hello👋
+## My name is Maria Clara, I am information Technology student at IFRN.
+### It's a pleasure to welcome you to my profile!

  <div>